arch-dev/DellInspiron5767Hackintosh/README.md

 1. Clone this repository
 2. Run build.sh from terminal (if using WSL on Windows first install `dos2unix` and run `dos2unix build.sh` to convert the script to unix format)
 3. Open `Out/EFI/OC/config.plist` and follow [this guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#platforminfo) to correctly fill `"PlatformInfo">"Generic"` empty fields (**Do not change `"SystemProductName"` value, just use the given one**)
+4. Run `build.sh` script and wait while it prepares the *EFI* folder for you (it may takes long depending on you internet connection quality)
-4. Then copy entire *EFI* folder to your USB flash drive EFI partition you created previously.
+5. Then copy entire *EFI* folder to your USB flash drive EFI partition you created previously.
 It should look like the following

 ![Screenshot 2](../master/Pictures/OC_screen.png?raw=true)